dsyer/async-wasm/README.md

     }
     ```

-To compile we need to use the "wasm32-wasi" target type ("wasm-unknown-unknown" ought to be sufficient but it generates WASM functions with the wrong signatures).
+To compile we can to use the "wasm32-unkown-unknown" target type.
 We can also do a short round of optimization:

 ```
-$ cargo build --target=wasm32-wasi
+$ cargo build --target=wasm32-unknown-unknown
-$ wasm-opt -Os target/wasm32-wasi/debug/image.wasm -o image.wasm
+$ wasm-opt -Os target/wasm32-unknown-unknown/debug/image.wasm -o image.wasm
 ```

+At this point the `image.wasm` is ready to run.

+## WASI

-At this** point the `image.wasm` is ready to run, but the "wasm32-wasi" target type has caused the WASM to be generated with additional WASI imports (that we don't need, but can't seem to optimize away).
+If we used the "wasm32-wasi" target type instead of "wasm32-unkown-unknown", then it causes the WASM to be generated with additional WASI imports (that we don't yet need, but can't seem to optimize away).
 So we need an implementation of those.
 [This](https://github.com/devsnek/node-wasi) works:

 ```
 $ npm install --save wasi